ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 ## [From _The Youth's Companion (1827-1929)_](https://iiif.archivelab.org/iiif/sim_youths-companion_1879-08-21_52_34?page=7)

 #### 1879-08-21 &middot; Boston

 <table style="width: 100%;"><tr><td style="width: 50%">

+IN CASE OF ACCIDENTS,
+Professor Wilder gives these short rules for action
+in case of accidents:
+For dust in the eves, avoid rubbing; dash water
+into them.
+Remove cinders, ete., with the round

+point of a lead pencil.
+Remove insects from the
+ear by tepid water; never put a hard

+light barns, dip the part in cold water; if the skin
+is destroyed, cover with varnish.
+Smother a tire
+with carpeta, ete.; water will often spread burning
+oil and increase the danger.

+ery, and some of them hid their faces, others jumped |

 3efore passing through smoke, take a full breath,
 and then stoop low; but if carbon is suspected, walk